 The Jakarta Transactions defines the TransactionSynchronizationRegistry interface that is intended for use by system level application server components such as persistence managers, resource adapters, as well as Jakarta Enterprise Beans and Web application components.
-This provides the ability to register synchronization objects with special ordering semantics, associate resource objects with the current transaction, get the transaction context of the current transaction, get current transaction status, and mark the current transaction for rollback.
+This provides the ability to register synchronization objects with special ordering semantics, associate resource objects with the current transaction, get the transaction context of the current transaction, get current transaction for rollback.